 What: This festival is a part of the Buddhist Obon rites, which bid welcome to the spirits of the dead.
 It is a holiday of family reunion when the spirits of ancestors are thought to visit household altars.

 Having been celebrated for over 500 years, it is one of the most famous events in the country, and boasts of being the largest festival.
 Each evening, the streets are awakened to the sound of drums, shamisen – a traditional guitar-like instrument with three strings – and other instruments.
 Bon-Odori dancers wear straw hats and yukata kimonos.

 What: Also known as the Festival of the Steel Phallus, this festival is considered one of the more “unusual” and “infamous” of Japan’s summer festivals.
 Its purpose is to raise money for HIV and AIDS research; therefore, its decorations, candy, and souvenirs are often “modeled after symbols of fertility.”

 What: Not all of Japan’s festivals are traditional; some celebrate its modern culture as well.
 The Summer Sonic Festival has been held since 2000 and includes performances by Japan’s most influential music artists, as well as international performers.
 The event is held in venues in two cities; typically, the same artists perform in each city on alternating days.

-Who: Headlining artists this year are Beck, Noel Gallagher’s High Flying Birds, Chance the Rapper, Nine Inch Nails, Marshmello and Nickelback.
+Headlining artists in 2018 included Beck, Noel Gallagher’s High Flying Birds, Chance the Rapper, Nine Inch Nails, Marshmello and Nickelback.

 Attending one of more of these festivals will give you a glimpse into authentic Japanese culture.
 Don’t neglect to use your Japan Rail Pass to travel quickly, easily, and affordably between each of the festival locations.